BiostatOmics/MORE/README.md

 ## Usage

 You can find the User Guide for the package in the vignettes folder or access it directly [here](https://github.com/BiostatOmics/MORE/blob/master/vignettes/UsersGuide.pdf).
+Furthermore, in the same folder we include a full step-by-step tutorial to run MORE (accessible [here](https://github.com/BiostatOmics/MORE/blob/master/vignettes/tutorial.html))